 Timber Rattler and Canebrake Rattlesnake are both common names for the Timber Rattlesnake.
 Generally, in higher-elevation habitats, they are called Timber Rattlesnakes.
 On the coastal plain, though, they’re called Canebrake Rattlesnakes.

 The Northern Water Snake and the Eastern Milk Snake have something in common.
 They both are Garden State snake species that are sometimes confused with rattlesnakes.
 Both snakes have varying color morphs.
 Certain individuals look a bit like rattlesnakes.
 Milk snakes even imitate the tail rattle of a rattlesnake sometimes.
-If they vibrate their tails in dry leaves, the effect can be quite convincing.
+The effect can be pretty convincing if they vibrate their tails in dry leaves.

 Where Do Timber Rattlesnakes Live in New Jersey?